 also an opportunity for self-reflection, planning and improving an

 For a quick overview of the Self-Study process, view this video.

-second monitoring report, due April 1, 2019, demonstrating the
+due April 1, 2019, demonstrating the sustainability of implemented

-sustainability of implemented corrective measures and documented use of assessment results to improve educational
+corrective measures and documented use of assessment results to

-effectiveness.
-The final draft of the second Monitoring Report is here for your review.
+the Commission's findings after July 4, 2019.
+The second Monitoring Report is here for your review.